Legal Separation

 Why Choose Legal Separation Over Divorce?

-You may be asking, why would I separate my spouse when I can just divorce them?
+You may be asking, Why would I separate from my spouse when I can just divorce them?
 What you may not know is that legal separation offers benefits that divorce doesn’t.
-It can also provide relief for couples who are unsure about divorce or cannot because of religious beliefs.
+It can also provide relief for couples who are unsure about divorce or cannot proceed because of religious beliefs.
+For many couples, Florida legal separation alternatives provide flexibility without permanently ending the marriage, while still allowing important issues like support and parenting to be addressed with guidance from a child support attorney in South Florida.

 - Continued healthcare coverage;